 MikroE Click Board expansion sockets

 We included two Click board interfaces.
-MikroE currently has ~645 different Click boards.
-These modules use a standard hardware interface and work with UART, SPI, I2C, or GPIO interfaces.
+MikroE currently has > 700 different Click boards.
+These modules use standard hardware interfaces and work with UART, SPI, I2C, or GPIO interfaces.
 There are click boards with input devices, output devices, actuators, and just about any sensor you can think of.
 MikroE turns out new Click boards at an incredible pace.
 Look for additional products on a weekly basis.

 Grove expansion connector